📣 📣 📣

 Adding an ALIAS record

 Go to the advanced editor page for your domain to manage your DNS records.
-Click Add a Record and select the ALIAS record type.
+Click Add a Record, and select the ALIAS record type.

 Add a Record

-In the form enter the following settings:
+Enter the following settings:

-• Alias for: enter your GitHub Pages endpoint .
+• Alias for: enter your GitHub Pages endpoint.

-Now you only have complete the setup of your domain in your GitHub repo.
+Now, complete the setup of your domain in your GitHub repo.

-Even if you are only pointing your domain apex to GitHub Pages using an ALIAS record you will need to add the custom domain to GitHub pages.
+Even if you are only pointing your domain apex to GitHub Pages using an ALIAS record, you will need to add the custom domain to GitHub pages.